FAQ

 No, there is no fee involved

-For information on how to set your target, we recommend watching our “Guide to Setting a Science based Target” webinar here and using the “Science-based Target Setting Tool (version 1.2)” guidance, available from https://sciencebasedtargets.org/resources/.
+For information on how to set your target, we recommend watching our “Guide to Setting a Science based Target” webinar and using the “Science-based Target Setting Tool (version 1.2)” guidance, both available from our 'Guidance' webpage.
+Further guidance can be found via https://sciencebasedtargets.org/set-a-target

 No, your target does not need to be officially validated by the Science-based Targets Initiative.
 It is up to your organisation if you wish to undertake the certification process.